tzeikob/javascript-patterns/foundational/callback/readme.md

 ### Callback in an asynchronous operation

-In an asynchronous operation though, a `callback` should always be called asynchronously in order to be invoked in the next event loop cycles.
-Both the business logic and the call to the callback must happen in subsequent cycles, otherwise we are blocking the event loop.
+In an asynchronous operation though, a `callback` should always be called asynchronously in order to be invoked in subsequent event loop cycles.
+Both the business logic and the call to the callback must happen in a subsequent cycle, otherwise we are blocking the event loop.

 ```javascript
 function operation (input, callback) {